How To Edit Your WordPress User Profile

 1 – How To Access Your User Profile

-As explained above, you can always access your profile by clicking on the “Howdy, User Name” tab at the very top right hand corner of your administration screen toolbar and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.
+As described previously, you can access your profile section by clicking on the “Howdy, User Name” tab, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the dashboard menu.

 Profile > Personal Options